auth0/docs/articles/cross-origin-authentication/index.md

 ## Limitations of Cross-Origin Authentication

 Because cross-origin authentication is achieved using third-party cookies, disabling third-party cookies will make cross-origin authentication fail.

+There are two approaches you can follow to remediate the issue:
+- Enable [Custom Domains](/custom-domains) and host your web application in a domain that has the same top level domain as the Auth0 custom domain.
+This way the cookies are no longer third-party and are not blocked by browsers.
-You can provide a [Cross-Origin fallback page](#create-a-cross-origin-fallback-page) that will make cross-origin authentication work even with third-party cookies disabled, but it will still fail for some browsers (see the [browser testing matrix](#browser-testing-matrix) below).
+- Provide a [Cross-Origin fallback page](#create-a-cross-origin-fallback-page) that will make cross-origin authentication work **in some browsers** even with third-party cookies disabled (see the [browser testing matrix](#browser-testing-matrix) below).

 These issues are another reason why the more practical solution is to use the [Hosted Login Page](/hosted-pages/login).